m7mdhany/bundle-builder/README.md

 - The UI is fully driven by JSON data.
 - Required products are injected automatically.
 - Required products persist after checkout.
-- Subscription plans use a dedicated selection flow.
+- Subscription plans use a dedicated single-selection flow instead of quantity controls.
+- Highlighted text inside product names is configured directly through the product data.
 - Review and Checkout sections are generated from the current state.

 ---